 Download your copy now, here

-November 2013 – A scientific survey is now underway on the fish resources, marine biodiversity and oceanography in Myanmar waters by the Norwegian RV Dr Fridtjof Nansen, operating within the framework of the FAO EAF-Nansen Project and BOBLME.
+November 2013 – A scientific survey is underway on the fish resources, marine biodiversity and oceanography of Myanmar waters by the Norwegian research vessel Dr Fridtjof Nansen, operating within the framework of the FAO EAF-Nansen Project and BOBLME.
 The survey will massively improve the understanding of the status of the marine resources, and provide information essential for informed management and sustainability of Myanmar's marine resources for years to come.
 For more click here

 BOBLME India opens its ICM Resource Centre in Puducherry